lednikita0481/SIMD/README.md

 |    -O3      |      11.98        |     51.00      |
 |   -Ofast    |      13.29        |     54.50      |

 We see, that regardless compiler flag using SIMD instructions speeds up the calculations approximately 4 times.
-We also can conclude that GCC compiler can't improve your code using SIMD instructions, so you may not rely on its' optimisation in the case of speeding up the code with plenty of the same calculations.
+We also can conclude that GCC compiler can't improve your code using SIMD instructions, so you may not rely only on its' optimisation in the case of speeding up the code with plenty of the same calculations.